-One of the most unique creatures of the Yucatan peninsula is the American crocodile.
+One of the most unique creatures of the Yucatan peninsula is the American Crocodile.

-These crocs have likely been living in the area for hundreds of years and have been known to swim through up to a hundred miles of open ocean in search of new feeding grounds.
+These crocs have likely been living in the area for hundreds of years and have been known to swim for up to a hundred miles of open ocean in search of new feeding grounds.
 While many species of crocs can live in brackish, saline environments such as lagoons, estuaries and mangrove swamps, the American crocodiles have an especially high tolerance for salt water and thrive in Banco Chinchorro.

 Our croc encounters, which began in 2014 at the southern end of Cayo Centro, have seen around 20 individuals in total, 13 of which normally come into contact with us, with around 6-8 visiting regularly.
 This number grows slowly as they become familiar with our croc guides and develop a taste for the lionfish which we use to lure them from the mangroves.